Durev/welcome/ex01/explanations.md

 ### Lack of adaptability

 In order to easily format the results, the profession categories list is “hardcoded” at one point.
-It is relatively open for extension, but if new category is introduced, the table with the results output won’t dynamically adapt if the category list hasn’t been updated.
+It is relatively open for extension, but if a new category is introduced in the dataset, and the category list hasn’t been updated, the table with the results output won’t dynamically adapt.
 In a more "real world" situation, it could be worth implementing a more dynamic solution.

 ### Notes